cuixia126/tidy-data/codebook.md

 This dataset has been modified to include only the mean() and std() for each feature.
 The subject and activity(y) datasets have also been merged to this dataset.
 New dataset:
+<pre>
 Feature                    			Type   			Value_Range
-<pre>
+subject                    			integer			-1 to 1
-subject                    			integer			A number for each subject activity                   			factor 			WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING tBodyAcc-mean()-X          			numeric			-1 to 1
+activity                   			factor 			WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING tBodyAcc-mean()-X          			numeric			-1 to 1
 tBodyAcc-mean()-Y          			numeric			-1 to 1